mdbergmann/cl-swbymabeweb/blogs/20230302---Polymorphism_and_Multimethods.md

 So looks like that the dispatching works, by taking both parameters into consideration.
 Of course this works also with more than two parameters.

 The _generic functions_ in Common Lisp have a lot more features than those simple examples.
-For example with method specializers `:before`, `:after` or `:around` it is possible to implement aspect oriented programming.
+For instance, with method specializers `:before`, `:after` or `:around` it is possible to implement aspect oriented programming.
 However, this is not the topic of this post.

+### Conclusion

+Multimethods and separating data from behaviour allows more decoupling and a more data-driven programming paradigm.
+When the data is immutable we are closer in the realm of functional programming.
+Functional programming and data-driven programming have pros and cons which should be named and weighted when starting a new project.